$0 South Korea School Meeting Prep Checklist

 • 특수학급 (Teuksu Hakgeup) — Special class within a mainstream school

-• 복지카드 (Bokji Kadeu) — Welfare Card, unlocks therapy vouchers and government benefits
+• 복지카드 (Bokji Kadeu) — Welfare Card, used for program-specific benefits such as therapy vouchers when eligibility requirements are met

 • 담임 선생님 (Damim Seonsaengnim) — Homeroom teacher